 - To employ the neoclassical framework to analyze monetary issues, a role for money must be specified so that the agents will wish to hold positive quantities of money.
-Money dominated as an asset. - Three general approaches to incorporating money into general equilibrium models have been followed: - Assume that money yields direct utility by incorporating money balances directly into the utility functions of the agents of the model (Sidrauski 1967). - Impose transactions costs - Make asset exchanges costly (Baumol 1952, Tobin 1956) - Require that money be used for certain types of transactions (Clower 1967) - Assume time and money can be combined to produce transaction services that are necessary for obtaining consumption goods - Assume direct barter of commodities is costly (Kiyotaki and Wright 1989). - Treat money like any other asset used to transfer resources intertemporally (Samuelson 1958).
+Money dominated as an asset. - Three general approaches to incorporating money into general equilibrium models have been followed: - Assume that money yields direct utility by incorporating money balances directly into the utility functions of the agents of the model (Sidrauski 1967, Brock 1974). - Impose transactions costs - Make asset exchanges costly (Baumol 1952, Tobin 1956) - Require that money be used for certain types of transactions (Clower 1967, Lucas 1982) - Assume time and money can be combined to produce transaction services that are necessary for obtaining consumption goods - Assume decentralized markets where direct barter or credit not feasible (Kiyotaki and Wright 1989). - Treat money like any other asset used to transfer resources intertemporally (Samuelson 1958).